-Mother of 4, father of 3 among the Las Vegas shooting victims
+Las Vegas massacre: Portraits of the 58 victims

 Las Vegas resident Laura Shipp, 50, died in the shooting, her brother, Steve Shipp, confirmed to ABC News.

-Laura Shipp was originally from Thousand Oaks, California, but moved to Las Vegas five years ago, Steve Shipp said.
+Laura Shipp was originally from Thousand Oaks, California, but moved to Las Vegas five years earlier, Steve Shipp said.

 Laura Shipp had attended multiple days of the country music festival, according to a GoFundMe account set up in her honor.
 Her son also works in Las Vegas, according to the GoFundMe page.